Drought causes and types

 Types of drought

-Generally, there are 4 types of drought.
-This is because it's measured in different ways and across different timescales:
+Generally, we refer to 4 types of drought.
+Their impacts are measured in different ways and across different timescales:

 Meteorological drought